High Bandwidth Memory: Technology

 HBM achieves higher bandwidth than DDR4 or GDDR5 while using less power, and in a substantially smaller form factor.
-This is achieved by stacking up to eight DRAM dies and an optional base die which can include buffer circuitry and test logic.
+This is achieved by stacking up to 32 DRAM dies and an optional base die which can include buffer circuitry and test logic.
 The stack is often connected to the memory controller on a GPU or CPU through a substrate, such as a silicon interposer.
 Alternatively, the memory die could be stacked directly on the CPU or GPU chip.
 Within the stack the dies are vertically interconnected by through-silicon vias (TSVs) and microbumps.
-The HBM technology is similar in principle but incompatible with the Hybrid Memory Cube (HMC) interface developed by Micron Technology.
+The HBM technology is similar in principle to, but incompatible with, the Hybrid Memory Cube (HMC) interface developed by Micron Technology.

-HBM memory bus is very wide in comparison to other DRAM memories such as DDR4 or GDDR5.
-An HBM stack of four DRAM dies (4Hi) has two 128bit channels per die for a total of 8 channels and a width of 1024 bits in total.
+The HBM memory bus is very wide in comparison to other DRAM memories such as DDR4 or GDDR5.
+A HBM1 stack of four DRAM dies (4Hi) has two 128bit channels per die for a total of 8 channels and a width of 1024 bits in total.
 A graphics card/GPU with four 4Hi HBM stacks would therefore have a memory bus with a width of 4096 bits.
 In comparison, the bus width of GDDR memories is 32 bits, with 16 channels for a graphics card with a 512bit memory interface.
-HBM supports up to 4 GB per package.
+HBM1 supported up to 4 GB per package.

 The larger number of connections to the memory, relative to DDR4 or GDDR5, required a new method of connecting the HBM memory to the GPU (or other processor).
-AMD and Nvidia have both used purpose-built silicon chips, called interposers, to connect the memory and GPU.
+AMD and Nvidia have both used purpose-built semiconductor devices, called interposers, to connect the memory and GPU dies.
 This interposer has the added advantage of requiring the memory and processor to be physically close, decreasing memory paths.
 However, as semiconductor device fabrication is significantly more expensive than printed circuit board manufacture, this adds cost to the final product.